Cerenia for Dogs

 Reactions With Other Drugs and Medications

-There are no known drug interactions between Cerenia and other drugs that are commonly used in dogs.
-If your dog is taking any other prescription or over-the counter medications or supplements, talk to your veterinarian before giving Cerenia.
+Cerenia for dogs may can interact with other drugs or supplements.
+If your dog is taking any other prescription or over-the-counter medications or supplements, talk to your veterinarian before giving Cerenia.

 Cerenia Dosage for Dogs